Musk says he has $46.5B in financing ready to buy Twitter

 But Musk hasn’t decided yet whether to do that.

-The documents filed with the Securities and Exchange Commission say San Francisco-based Twitter Inc. has not responded to Musk’s proposal.
+The documents say San Francisco-based Twitter Inc. has not responded to Musk’s proposal.

 Last week Twitter’s board adopted a “poison pill” defense that could make a takeover attempt prohibitively expensive.